 The Cocoa Horizons Foundation is committed to a deforestation-free, carbon positive cocoa supply chain.

-Prevention of further emissions:
+Prevention of further emissions by achieving zero deforestation

-· Retaining remnant forest trees
+· Retaining remnant forest trees;

-· Increasing the density of cocoa trees
+· Increasing the density of cocoa trees;

-· Increasing the number of non-cocoa trees on farm.
+· Increasing the number of non-cocoa trees on farms.
 The trees are valuable to farmers for fruit, fuel wood, shade, timber, and/or medicinal/herbal purposes.
 Trees may be planted in cocoa plots (as shade) or on-farm but outside the cocoa plots, including as ‘living fences’, disease barrier strips, on fallow/underutilized areas or nearby the household.